 Born To Run

 We did it!
 Our latest collection; Born To Run which released last summer has been a great success.
 We are both excited and overwhelmed by the feedback received and sales achieved.
 We've taken everything to the next level here.
-We've improved everything, from design to photography, to our marketing campaign and collaboration with Sean Kitching.
+We've improved everything, from design to photography, to our marketing campaign and content.
 We are so thankful, humbled and grateful.

 It wasn't all plane sailing, however.
 It's been a lot of hard work.
 Frustrating even at times because everything simply took a lot longer than anticipated.
 For the Born To Run collection, we really went back to the drawing board.
 We sat down and re-examined every element of design, quality, and the processes we use.
 Our design and making processes underwent a complete overhaul.
 We also made a lot of changes under the hood that has optimised the way we build our jewellery—whilst improving the quality of every piece.
 We also decided to do away with some extra parts and cut out some unnecessary processes that didn't add much value to our jewellery and compromised the aesthetics.
 It was also a chance to iterate on hardware design and loop back a lot of our customers' feedback.